 The tour of Panama City takes in the Miraflores Locks on the Panama Canal, Panama Viejo and Casco Antiguo.
 The tour begins with a visit to the impressive Miraflores Locks on the Panama Canal.

-The Panama Canal is arguably one of the 20th century's most important engineering feats and runs between the Atlantic and Pacific oceans for approximately 80kms.
-You have time to explore the new visitor's centre which documents the history of the canal from the first attempts by the French through the US completion of the project in 1914.
-The Americans controlled the canal until the 31st December 1999 when it was handed over to Panama.
+The Panama Canal is arguably one of the 20th century's most important engineering feats and runs between the Atlantic and Pacific oceans for approximately 80 km.
+You have time to explore the new visitors' centre which documents the history of the canal from the first attempts by the French through to the US completion of the project in 1914.
+The Americans controlled the canal until 31st December 1999 when it was handed over to Panama.

 The city is undergoing renovation following years of neglect particularly during the reign of General Noriega but you are able to get a scale of the site.
 You visit the nearby Panama La Vieja Visitor Centre, which has scale models of the town before its destruction and many artefacts discovered during its uncovering.

 Finally, you visit the second colonial city of Panama, Casco Antiguo (or San Felipe), which was built in 1673.
 This old city centre has plenty of charm and a diverse selection of museums, colonial churches and 19th century mansions all painted in an array of different colours.
 Casco Antiguo is home to the presidential palace and was declared a UNESCO World Heritage Site in 1997.
 Here you will see the French Plaza, which is dedicated to the 22,000 Francophone workers who lost their lives to yellow fever during the early construction of the canal.